Chris-D-Jose-Castaneda/Chris-D-Jose-Castaneda/README.md

 ## Hi , I'm Chris Jose 👋

-🔭 Currently working on a the followingt two projects
+🔭 Currently working on a the followingt:
-- **trading strategy for top 10 tech stocks. **
+- learning more about finance and platforms such as WorkSpace, FactSet, & Cap IQ

 🌱 I specialize in applying VAR/VECM cointegration, GARCH volatility modeling, regime-switch frameworks, and deep-learning architectures such as LSTMs and Transformers to high-frequency forecasting, alpha generation, and VaR estimation.